 The gang soon added kidnapping to their long list of crimes, starting with William Hamm, heir to the Hamm Brewery, in June 1933.
 After receiving the $100,000 ransom, they returned Hamm safely.
 The gang next kidnapped Edward Bremer, a bank president and son of Adolf Bremer, president of the Jacob Schmidt Brewing Company, in January 1934.
 For this crime, they received $200,000 ransom.
 Bremer, who had significant political connections, soon brought the FBI down in force.

 One of the gang’s major undoings was when they killed their own gang member, George “Shotgun” Ziegler.
-Ziegler, who had been one of the masterminds of the Bremer kidnapping, began to brag about the kidnapping to several underworld associates, telling them that he was the genius behind the kidnapping.
-As a result, his fellow gang members shot four slugs into Ziegler as he was coming out of his favorite restaurant in Cicero, Illinois on March 22, 1934.
-The corpse was left and FBI agents found names, aliases, addresses and other valuable information in Ziegler’s pockets, soon leading to the deaths or capture of the main members of the gang.
+Ziegler, who had been one of the Bremer kidnapping masterminds, began to brag about the kidnapping to several underworld associates, telling them that he was the genius behind the kidnapping.
+As a result, his fellow gang members shot four slugs into Ziegler as he was coming out of his favorite restaurant in Cicero, Illinois, on March 22, 1934.
+The corpse was left, and FBI agents found names, aliases, addresses, and other valuable information in Ziegler’s pockets, soon leading to the deaths or capture of the main members of the gang.